England Football Online

 11 Thompson, Peter 25 27 November 1942 OL Liverpool FC 14 0

-The line-ups printed in the Programme has Ray Wilson and Nobby Stiles in the side, replaced by Knowles and Hunter.
+team notes: The line-up printed in the programme has Ray Wilson and Nobby Stiles in the side, replaced by Knowles and Hunter.

 - -